‘Fuller House’ Season 3 Spoilers: Lonzo Ball To Guest Star

 — KilltheCableBill (@KillCableBill) September 3, 2017

 In addition, Fuller House left a lot of questions unanswered about the fate of DJ’s love life.
-When Season 2 ended DJ and Matt were in a relationship and her ex-boyfriend, Steve, had just gotten engaged to his DJ doppelganger girlfriend, CJ.
+When Season 2 ended DJ and Matt were in a relationship, and her ex-boyfriend, Steve, had just gotten engaged to his DJ doppelganger girlfriend, CJ.
 However, the two shared a look between them that made it seem that their romantic feelings were not dead, which could cause problems during some Season 3 episodes.
 Will DJ yet again be torn between Matt and Steve, or will she finally make her final choice?

-Meanwhile, Fuller House fans will also be seeing an interesting storyline for Stephanie, as actress Jodi Sweetin broke her leg before filming, and will be seen wearing a cast during Season 3.
+Meanwhile, Fuller House fans will also be seeing an interesting storyline for Stephanie, as actress Jodi Sweetin broke her leg before filming and will be seen wearing a cast during Season 3.

 Candace Cameron Bure is Watching Fuller House + Reveals Favorite Organic Snack – https://t.co/3fgJk9IdsX pic.twitter.com/FzkToEEsvD